HVAC Filter Change Customer Service Form

 How to use this template

-- 1. Enter the customer name, service address, service date, and technician name before or at the start of the visit so the record is tied to the correct job.
+- 1. Preload the Customer and Service Details section with the customer name, service address, service date, and technician name before the visit begins.

-- 4. Review the completed form with the customer, confirm the work performed, and capture acknowledgment and signature before leaving the site.
+- 4. Show the completed record to the customer, confirm the service details, and capture the customer acknowledgment and signature in the Customer Sign-Off section.

 Best practices